deroxa99/arael/README.md

 1. Download the main folder `arael-main.zip` and extract it into your MATLAB working directory.
 2. Add the `arael-main` folder and subfolder to the path.
-3. Into your script, call the function `arael.m` (see the `arael.m` description for detailed input).
+3. Into your script, call the function `arael` (type `help arael` in the command window for detailed input).
-4. The simulation will start and the output will be saved in the Workspace (see the `arael.m` description for detailed output).
+4. The simulation will start and the output will be saved in the Workspace (type `help arael` in the command window for detailed input).
   > [!IMPORTANT]
   > The input is caps sensitive, the names of reference systems, observers and celestial bodies are always written in uppercase.